The Riders: Opera

-Plans for films
+Film

 The rights to the novel were secured by Susie Brooks-Smith in 2000.
 In 2004, Robert Fox signed on as producer.
 It was announced in 2012 that Sam Worthington was cast in the lead role, with Timothy Spall and Charles Dance in supporting roles.
 Brooks-Smith had adapted the screenplay with Michael Hirst and Francesca Brill, and Robert Connolly would direct.
 It was later revealed that filming would soon begin in February 2013 in Korčula and Budapest, with a planned release date for February 2014, but the project did not proceed.
 In February 2014, Hans Fabian Wullenweber was announced to replace Connolly as director, and Ronan Keating, Luke Hemsworth, and Mark Strong were all added to the cast, with Spall being the only original actor reported.
 Filming was set to begin in Dublin later that year.
 However, just a couple of months later, Jahmil X.T.
 Qubeka was announced as the new director, and an entirely new cast consisting of Liam McIntyre, Pixie Davies, and Richard E. Grant were all set to appear.
 Pre-production was planned begin on May 29, 2012, with Umedia funding.

 In 2018, it was reported that David Kajganich would adapt the novel and brought the film rights to Ridley Scott to produce through his Scott Free Productions company.
-In 2025, Brad Pitt signed on to star with Edward Berger directing from a screenplay by Kajganich. a24 would finance and distribute the film, with filming commencing early 2026.
+In 2025, Brad Pitt signed on to star with Edward Berger directing from a screenplay by Kajganich.
+A24 would finance and distribute the film, with filming commencing early 2026.